App Comparisons

 Can Google read my Gmail emails?

 Google’s automated systems process Gmail content to power features like Smart Reply, spam filtering, and Gemini AI suggestions.
-While human employees do not routinely read individual emails, Google’s systems do access message content, and that data is subject to U.S. legal requests under the CLOUD Act.
+Human employees do not routinely read individual emails, but Google’s systems do access message content, and that data is subject to U.S. legal requests under the CLOUD Act.

 Is Proton Mail free to use?

-Yes.
 Proton Mail offers a free tier with 1 GB of storage, one email address, and access to core privacy features.
-Paid plans start at $3.99 per month and unlock more storage, custom domains, and additional Proton services like VPN and Drive.
+Paid plans start at $3.99 per month and add more storage, custom domains, and additional Proton services like VPN and Drive.

 Can I switch from Gmail to Proton Mail without losing my emails?